Vehicle-to-grid backup coverage introduction

 - Max discharge power = 20 × 7 = 140 kW (below 150 kW)

-Interpretation: you have enough energy for roughly 4 hours, but you are power-limited at 150 kW.
+Interpretation: the fleet has enough energy for roughly 4 hours, but it is power-limited at 150 kW.
+In the calculator’s output, that means the scenario cannot provide full-load coverage at the requested load.
 You could reduce the critical load to 140 kW, increase per-EV discharge power, or add more participating EVs.

 If you instead reduce the critical load to 120 kW (for example by shedding nonessential HVAC or deferring process loads), the same fleet becomes power-sufficient (140 kW available).
 Your energy-limited duration would then be 630 ÷ 120 = 5.25 hours, and the 4-hour target would be met.
-This is why critical-load definition is often the most important step in resilience planning.
+That is why the critical-load definition is often the most important step in vehicle-to-grid resilience planning.

-- Constant load: The critical load is treated as a steady kW value; real loads vary and may include startup surges.
+- Constant load: The V2G backup load is treated as a steady kW value; real outage loads vary and may include startup surges.

 - Uniform fleet inputs: All EVs are assumed to share the same capacity, SoC, and discharge power.
 Mixed fleets should use conservative values.

-- Power-limited behavior: If fleet discharge power is below the load, the tool reports zero hours of full-load coverage (it does not model partial load shedding).
+- Power-limited behavior: If fleet discharge power is below the load, the tool reports zero hours of full-load coverage because it does not model partial load shedding.

 - Equipment and code constraints not modeled: Transfer equipment, switchgear ratings, interconnection rules, anti-islanding protection, and control logic are outside this model.